 NAC is often used to treat those suffering from toxicity and poisoning and has even been shown to be effective in treating those suffering from carbon monoxide inhalation.

-Dosage varies according to whether there is a specific condition being addressed or if the NAC is being taken purely as a supplementary health benefit.
+Recommended dosages vary according to whether there is a specific condition being addressed or if the NAC is being taken purely as a supplementary health benefit.
 Those looking to use NAC as a remedial solution ought to take advice from their medical practitioner as there is an outside chance that it may cause complications with certain medications.
-Also they will need to measure an appropriate dose as it can vary consideraby depending upon the illness.
+Also, they will need to measure an appropriate dose as it can vary considerably depending upon the illness.

-When being used to treat toxic effects it’s believed that an initial dose of 140mg subsequently followed up by several 70mg doses works best – but in these conditions it ought to be performed by an MD as a IV may be required for the treatment to be effective.
+When being used to treat toxic effects it’s believed that an initial dose of 140mg subsequently followed up by several 70mg doses works best – but in these conditions, it ought to be performed by an MD as an IV may be required for the treatment to be effective.

 The major potential side effects that can arise through NAC are all avoidable and will only occur through a reaction with current medication or supplements.
 This is why those with underlying health issues are best advised to gain the go-ahead from their doctors first of all.